SatyaSujitPasupuleti/Remedics/README.md

 # Dx

-A formbuilder to allow doctors better understand their patient's health.
+A formbuilder that allows doctors to better understand their patient's health.